PhD in Social Work

 Goals and Objectives:

 Grounded in social work values and related theories, our social-justice oriented students are prepared for leadership roles in conducting high impact interdisciplinary work, educating students, and meeting the changing needs of a global social work landscape.
+We provide a hands-on, supportive approach to students with advanced academic training that will allow them to develop as scholars of the profession.
+Earning a PhD in social work typically takes three to five years, depending on the student.

 To develop leading scholars who: